-- Franchise Fees - Although the effect on Franchise Fees paid by telephone and data service providers resulting from new State Legislation passed in this session is difficult to predict because state-wide choices that the legislation gives to these utilities, the City does not see this will impact current franchise fees at this time, or in the near future.
-For FY20, franchise fees are primarily projected based on the past and current trends and franchisee's estimates, with the exception of the Water/Sewer Utility Franchise Fee, which was discounted.
-The Water/Sewer Utility Franchise Fee represents a transfer from the Water/Sewer Utility Fund to General Fund Revenues.
-Therefore, when compared to FY19, the FY20 budget does propose a revenue reduction in Franchise Fees to the General Fund of about \$102,553, due to the discount in the Water/Sewer Utility Franchise Fee.
-However, franchise fee collections are expected to increase in the future as they accompany continued economic growth, development, and expansion. - Licensing and Permits - Licensing and Permits remain stable.
-The state legislature recently passed Senate Bill SB 852 which prohibits cities from assessing permit and inspection fees based on the value of work performed for residential structures, and the City has reviewed and modified its licensing and permit fees to meet this requirement. - Fines and Fees - Fines and fees represent revenue generated from the municipal court, development related fees, and recreation based fees.
-This revenue source is expected to decrease slightly compared to the FY19 year-end estimate.
-Staff will continue to make a concentrated effort in FY20 to decrease the outstanding warrants that are currently on the books.
+- Franchise Fees - In 2019-20, Senate Bill 1152 (SB 1152) changed the way municipalities charge telecommunications providers for the use of the City's right-of-way.
+If a provider provides telephone and cable over the same line, under previous law, that provider must pay twice for the same line in a single right-of-way because the fees were duplicated.
+SB 1152 requires the provider to pay the city the larger of the two fees, but not both.
+The City did not see a significant impact on franchise fees from this change in FY20, and does not expect it to have a significant impact on franchise fees in the near future either.
+Therefore, for FY21, franchise fees are primarily projected based on the past and current trends and franchisee's estimates, with the exception of the Water/Sewer Utility Franchise Fee, which was slightly discounted in FY20.
+The Water/Sewer Utility Franchise Fee represents a transfer from the Water/Sewer Utility Fund to General Fund Revenues and is generally based on historical growth of gross income earned within the City limits, and is adjusted accordingly.
+Therefore, when compared to FY20, the FY21 budget proposes a revenue increase in Franchise Fees as it accompanies continued economic growth, development, and expansion. - Licensing and Permits - Licensing and Permits are expected to continue to increase as the City continues to experience trending growth patterns.
+In 2020, the state legislature passed Senate Bill SB 852 which prohibited cities from assessing permit and inspection fees based on the value of work performed for residential structures, and accordingly, the City reviewed and modified its licensing and permit fees to meet the new requirement. - Fines and Fees - Fines and fees represent revenue generated from the municipal court, development related fees, and recreation based fees.
+This revenue source is expected to decrease slightly compared to the FY20 year-end estimate.
+The decrease is directly attributable to the COVID-19 pandemic, coupled with last year's passage of House Bill 2048